wp-plugins/secsign/readme.txt

 7. The options for self enrollment whether a user can assign his or her SecSign ID by him- or herself and whether a user can create a new account.

 == Changelog ==

+= 1.4 =
+* When login is started buttons are disabled and the login form is submitted programmatically to prevent multiple submits (in safari and Chrome).
+* When checking the authentication session the buttons are disabled to prevent multiple submits.
+* When printing the html code the heredoc notation is used for better readability.
+* Added new version of SecSign ID PHP API [GitHub](https://github.com/SecSign/secsign-php-api)

 = 1.3 =
 * Differ between error message and user formatted message in function print_error(...)